 The best heated throw blanket is always a hot topic on the Mumsnet forums when cold weather comes around.
 These snuggly spreads are much loved as they could be the key to keeping warm this winter while saving money on your heating bill.
 They're a little similar to the best electric blankets, but while those are predominantly used as bedding, heated throws are more decorative and you can cosy up under them on the sofa.

 Last year, energy prices surged dramatically, and with the cost of living crisis, everyone’s bills went through the roof.
-With winter just around the corner again, many people are looking for ways to stay warm while keeping the heating off, and Mumsnet users swear by the best heated throws as a potential solution.
+This winter, many people are looking for ways to stay warm while keeping the heating off, and Mumsnet users swear by the best heated throws as a potential solution.
 Along with other ideas like using the best hot water bottle and wearing the cosiest women's slippers, these electric throws focus on heating the person and not the room to stave off the cold.
 And while they can be pricey initially, some throws cost from as little as 1p a night to run.

 How we tested the best heated throw